hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 * Seemingly happens when you change rooms before it fully loads the previous one (but sometimes right away when you open gitter).

 [15:52:51](#Tfk2TQnbbV8mxbTJyv8RbMq3-6fXWzlgR6CKj7bPk6o) <rebolek (Boleslav B≈ôezovsk√Ω)>:
-Use gritter Ì†ΩÌ∏â
+Use gritter üòâ

 [15:57:01](#_6ALFBE4A9y7uOVsLp6NZ0pzl320kRnkIKpww0yhdC4) <hiiamboris (NOT THIS ONE)>:
-I once tried Ì†ΩÌ∏â
+I once tried üòâ

 [16:08:42](#qBSJZhVozW68Qaw3LEoBzw1qrEEqG2cnnpxGSBPwhxg) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 :-)